Ivy Surrogacy

-Egg donation is a generous act that helps individuals and couples achieve their dreams of parenthood.
+Egg donation is a generous act that allows individuals and couples to achieve their dreams of parenthood.
 However, like any medical procedure, it comes with potential risks and side effects.
 Being fully informed about these risks is crucial for anyone considering becoming an egg donor.
 This article explores the short-term and long-term risks, ways to mitigate them, real donor experiences, and how to weigh the pros and cons to make an educated decision.

 Short-Term Risks of Egg Donation